-5. The district provides a staff development program that includes appropriate training for maintenance and operations staff to enhance worker job satisfaction, efficiency, and safety.
+Yes No N/A Explanation/Documentation ACI LII TIES MAINTENANCE (Pages 36 - 45) 5. trai e district provides a staff development program that includes appropriate ining for maintenance and operations staff to enhance worker job isfaction, efficiency, and safety. a.

-- a.
 The district has an active staff development and training program based on district size and capabilities and identified needs.
-Annual planned training programs are implemented for trades personnel, support and supervisory personnel, and administrators. - b.
-Written training goals are established in the areas of safety, trades enhancement, cross trades utilization, interpersonal team skills, district policy awareness, and department procedures. - c.
-The maintenance and operations director works closely with the curriculum development department to ensure a planned, sequential program for personnel skills development. - d.
+Annual planned training programs are implemented for trades personnel, support and supervisory personnel, and administrators. b.
+Written training goals are established in the areas of safety, trades enhancement, cross trades utilization, interpersonal team skills, district policy awareness, and department procedures. c.
+The maintenance and operations director works closely with the curriculum development department to ensure a planned, sequential program for personnel skills development. d.
 The programs include technical training as well as personnel interaction strategies.
-Training is individualized when possible to fit skills/trades/group needs. - e.
+Training is individualized when possible to fit skills/trades/group needs. e.
 Instructors used for staff training are from appropriate trade/instructional areas.
-The district uses outside professional training where possible (manufacturer's training representatives/technical experts). - f.
-Training programs provide an opportunity for staff feedback and evaluation. - g.
+The district uses outside professional training where possible (manufacturer's training representatives/technical experts). f.
+Training programs provide an opportunity for staff feedback and evaluation. g.
 Where possible, there is a defined apprenticeship program.

-D. The district has an annual budget for facilities maintenance and operations to support annual ongoing maintenance and deferred maintenance requirements to control and track maintenance and operations costs.
+Goal D: The district has an annual budget for facilities maintenance and operations to support annual ongoing maintenance and deferred maintenance requirements to control and track maintenance and operations costs.

-1. The administration has developed budgetary guidelines to provide for funding in each category of facilities maintenance and operations.

-- The annual budget addresses short-term objectives and long-term goals for maintaining and operating district facilities. - b.
-Funding is provided in the budget for annual ongoing maintenance programs in order to avoid high repair or replacement costs in future years. - c.
-The budget adequately addresses recurring maintenance tasks. - d.
-The district funds deferred maintenance projects within the resources available. - e.
-The budget for physical plant maintenance by appropriate industry standards such as cost per square foot, percentage of total general fund operating budget, and historical budget expenditures. - f.
-The budget process provides for periodic evaluation of actual versus planned expenditures.
+- 1. The administration has developed budgetary guidelines to provide for funding in each category of facilities maintenance and operations. - The annual budget addresses short-term objectives and long-term goals for a. maintaining and operating district facilities. - b.
+Funding is provided in the budget for annual ongoing maintenance programs in order to avoid high repair or replacement costs in future years. - The budget adequately addresses recurring maintenance tasks. c. - The district funds deferred maintenance projects within the resources available. d.